Sp4zzy/Jbot-for-Discord/README.md

 # Jbot-for-Discord
 Jbot is a very basic discord bot, meant to be modified and changed to your own needs.
 You will need your own server / computer to run the bot.
 If you need help modifying let me know, and I will help as much as I can.
 Seriously, just leave me a comment or get in touch with me somehow.
 I love coding and am always looking for new projects.

+# Adding Jbot to your discord

+Jbot can be added by going to this link: https://discordbots.org/bot/454730166816604180

+The Jbot support discord can be joined here: https://discord.gg/BgWqV6F -- This will allow you to get in touch with me for assistance, feature requests, and anything else you might need related to this project.

+# Jbot's current commands

 !help -- gives list of all possible commands

 !yt [link] -- plays a youtube link